Hoyasumii/bee-movie/README.md

 Did you bring your crazy straw?

-We throw it in jars, slap a l
+We throw it in jars, slap a la